 Have you looked inside your cat’s mouth lately?

-If you are like most cat parents, you probably don’t think much–if at all–about your cat’s teeth and gums.
-And if you’re like most people who have had a cat with painful gingivitis or feline dental disease, you probably had no idea that it was developing and that you could have taken a few steps to prevent the problem.
+Most cat parents don’t think much–if at all–about their cat’s teeth and gums.
+And most cat parents who have had a cat with painful gingivitis or feline dental disease had no idea that it was developing and that they could have taken a few steps to prevent the problem.
 The fact is, cats do need their teeth cleaned too, just like we do.

 Imagine if you never ever brushed or flossed your teeth or used a mouthwash.
 It’s up to us to make sure our kitties do not suffer from painful dental disease.